QW-Group/Quake-Custom-Team-Fortress/README.md

 http://downloads.sourceforge.net/customtf/cutf-clientpack-2.0.7z?download

-**COMPILES & currently requires cpqw and will load with MVDSV then crashes when a player joins**
+**COMPILES & currently requires MVDSV**

-The compiled qwprogs.dat is included in the fortress folder along with the server config scripts.
-The server configs are setup to run with any modification, though you may want to change the server name and rcon. (assuming that this mod is converted to MVDSV)
+The compiled qwprogs.dat is included in the fortress folder along with the server config scripts and it works with MVDSV.
+The server configs are setup to run with any modification, though you may want to change the server name and rcon.

-**To compile cpqw**

-sudo apt-get install libmysqlclient-dev #(this is a little confusing but appears to be for server statistics)

-cd cpqw

-make all -j4

-cd release

-strip --strip-unneeded --remove-section=.comment cpqw

 **To compile CUSTOM TEAM FORTRESS mod (GMQCC is used)**